 People use CPAP for different reasons, one of them being sleep apnea.
-Most of the CPAP (Continuous positive airway pressure) devices on the market are AC powered.
+Most of the CPAP (Continuous positive airway pressure) devices on the market are AC-powered.
 So when there is no electricity or when you are traveling somewhere, it could be difficult.
 To mitigate such a situation, we can use portable battery backups.
 In this article, we shall see some of the best battery backups for CPAP devices.
-You’ll learn more about what to look while purchasing a CPAP battery and our best picks, which will help you make an informed purchase.
+You’ll learn more about what to look at while purchasing a CPAP battery and our best picks, which will help you make an informed purchase.

 There are many reasons for wanting to use CPAP battery backup – one of the common ones being unreliable sources of electricity to run your CPAP machine.
 Other times it’s a busy travel schedule that takes you to off-grid places where sources of power are limited and inconsistent.